 Don't expect wi-fi or TV..phone reception is limited to the upstairs, front bedroom.
 The local pub and the village shop both have wi-fi.

 Do expect- glorious sunsets.
 The sound of a waterfall to lull you to sleep.

-For a small extra charge we can provide transport from Penrhyndeudraeth- Cambrian Coastline- station for people wanting to travel without cars-- the train comes direct from Birmingham International.
+For a small extra charge (£5) we can provide transport from Penrhyndeudraeth- Cambrian Coastline- station for people wanting to travel without cars-- the train comes direct from Birmingham International.
+I do need at least 2 weeks notice for this to be arranged.
+It will depend on my schedule.
 The house is close to a bus route which links to walks up Snowdon- Sherpa service.

 We live near by- the house is all to yourselves.

 Have a look at the Street View..if you twizzle it around you get a sense of the landscape- you can walk for many miles before coming to a reminder of the 21st century.

 This is the perfect getaway- see what it feels like to have a break from e-smog...free your mind a while.
 The internet will still be there when you go home.